suryapa1/introduction-to-tensorflow/README.md

 This should open up your browser, and you should see Jupyter's tree view, with the contents of the current directory.
 If your browser does not open automatically, visit [localhost:8888](http://localhost:8888/tree).

-Next, just click on `Introduction to TensorFlow.ipynb` to open this course's Jupyter notebook.
+Next, just click on any `*.ipynb` to open a Jupyter notebook.

 That's it!
 Now, have fun learning TensorFlow!